physicsparticle/5WU7oGiwiao-stay/README.md

 * in order to name my nextflow pipeline `rigel` or anything else, it has to be a relatable acronym, so i gotta think of something 😬
 * my work github account is not working correctly, so i have to email or call m s k c c help desk which is fun bc theyre so nice 🥺
 * guess who is doing well at workkk, according to my manager just now, alhamdulillah, BUT its still a lot of work, lots of questions to claude ai and code and cancer and papers, so its a little tiring sometimes, but im doing well and it feels good to like fit in and do well
+* prolly gonna sleep early, have to wake up a little early 🥱 ordered something from sephora last week ... a dual ended lip liner and i forgottt to even open the box been so busy
+* i think im gonna get lip filler next year, i want to really think about it, i know i dont need it but im just so bored

 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans
 * catch up on new yorker articles
 * go to the gym, duh